The Stalpet Waterfall (which can also be called just “Stalpet”) was our introduction to waterfalling in Sweden.

 Either way, the roughly 500m loop walk took us on the order of about 30 minutes, including all the time spent taking pictures while letting Tahia play on one of the childrens swings at the cafe.

 Stalpet was closest to the town and municipality of Aneby in the county of Jönköping, Sweden.
-For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.
+For information or inquiries about the area as well as current conditions, you may want to try the local municipality website or the Stalpet Facebook page.

 In our routing towards Stalpet, we used the town of Aneby since it sat the closest to the waterfall.